materialdigital/application-ontologies/precipitate_geometry_ontology_PGO/README.md

 # Precipitate Geometry Ontology (PGO)

-This repository comprises information on the precipitate geometry ontology (TTO) that was developed within the frame of the joint project
+This repository comprises information on the precipitate geometry ontology (PGO) that was developed within the frame of the collaborative project
 Platform MaterialDigital (PMD): [PMD website](https://materialdigital.de/).
 It is designed as an application ontology by importing and thus making use of the mid-level PMD Core Ontology (PMDco).
 Hence, it can be found within this [PGO application ontology repository](https://github.com/materialdigital/application-ontologies/tree/main/precipitate_geometry_ontology_PGO) as a part of the [PMD application ontology (PMDao)](https://github.com/materialdigital/application-ontologies/tree/main) repository.